 - Salt to taste (about 1 teaspoon), freshly ground black pepper to taste

-- Preheat oven to 400F.
-Grease a large baking sheet with olive oil.
-Add the chopped butternut squash to the baking dish in one layer, and drizzle with the other tablespoon of olive oil.
+Preheat oven to 400F.
+Grease a large baking sheet with 1 tablespoon olive oil.
+Add the cubed butternut squash to the baking dish in one layer, and drizzle with the other tablespoon of olive oil.
 Bake for 15-20 minutes, or until the butternut squash is fork-tender.
 Set aside to cool down.

-- In a small food processor, combine the milk, heavy cream, minced garlic, chopped sage leaves, salt, and pepper.
-Add ½ of the cooked butternut squash (about 1+1/2 cups) and process for a few seconds until smooth.
+In a small food processor, combine the milk, heavy cream, minced garlic, chopped sage leaves, salt, and pepper.
+Add half of the cooked butternut squash (about 1+1/2 cups) and process for a few seconds until smooth.

-Add the chickpeas and the remaining butternut squash to a small baking dish (I used this Pyrex 1.3 quart dish.
+Add the chickpeas and the remaining cubed butternut squash to a small baking dish (I used this Pyrex 1.3 quart dish.
 A similar 10 x 6 inch 1-2 quart dish would work just as well).
-Pour about half of the butternut squash sauce over the chickpeas and stir to combine.
+Pour about half of the butternut squash sauce over the chickpeas/butternut squash mixture and stir to combine.
 Pour the rest of the butternut squash sauce over the top of the chickpeas.
-Top with grated Parmesan cheese and fresh lemon thyme.
+Top generously with grated Parmesan cheese and fresh thyme.
 Add a sprinkling of freshly ground black pepper.

-- Bake for 10 minutes until heated through and the cheese starts to melt.
-Turn on the broiler and set the dish under the direct heat of the broiler for 2-3 minutes, or until the cheese turns golden brown.
-Watch it carefully, since the broiler can burn food quickly.
+Bake for 10 minutes until the casserole is heated through and the cheese starts to melt.
+Turn on the broiler and set the casserole under the direct heat of the broiler for 2-3 minutes, or until the Parmesan cheese turns golden brown.
+Keep and eye on it, since the broiler can burn food quickly.

-- Remove from heat and allow to cool 10 minutes before serving.
+Remove the casserole from heat and cool 10 minutes before serving.